What is milk kefir?

 How to make milk kefir

 - Place your kefir grains into a clean glass bottle.
-(1tbsp grains to 4 cups full fat milk)
+(1tbsp grains to 4 cups full fat milk – as a rough guide)

 - Add the correct amount of milk.